 Castlegar, Photo Destination BC Kari Medig

-Castlegar is situated at the confluence of the Kootenay and Columbia Rivers at the southern end of the Arrow Lakes in the Central Kootenays.
+Castlegar is situated at the confluence of the Kootenay and Columbia Rivers at the southern end of the Arrow Lakes in the are known as the South Kootenays in the Kootenay Rockies region of British Columbia.
 There is a lot of history and culture to explore in the Castlegar area including the Doukhobor Discovery Centre set in landscaped gardens and with hundreds of artifacts and the Canadian Pacific Railway Station Museum which has a preserved caboose, original living quarters and more.
 Go on the Sculpture Walk and see the many sculptures installed in the downtown area, provided by artists across North America.

 Take a walk across the 144-metre (473-foot) Brilliant Suspension Bridge – a National Historic Site – to explore forested pathways leading to idyllic riverside picnic spots on the Columbia River.
 Explore some of the trails, get in a round of golf and participate in some water sports.
 In the winter, skiing and snowmobiling are popular.